nestauk/ojd_daps_skills/ojd_daps_skills/pipeline/skill_ner/README.md

 The outputs of this labelled are stored in `s3://open-jobs-lake/escoe_extension/outputs/skill_span_labels/`.

+## Label data using Prodigy

+We labelled another batch of job adverts using [Prodigy](https://prodi.gy/).
+This was to avail of their active learning capabilities.
+Details of how we labelled job adverts this way are given in [the Prodigy labelling README](./ojd_daps_skills/ojd_daps_skills/pipeline/skill_ner/prodigy/README.md).

-### Merging labelled files
+## Merging labelled files

-Since multiple people labelled files from different locations, we merge the labelled data using the following command:
+Since multiple people labelled files from different locations, and we labelled in both label-studio and Prodigy, we merge the labelled data using the following command:

 ```
 python ojd_daps_skills/pipeline/skill_ner/combine_labels.py